-- 1 Two-terminal PUTT scheme using frequency-shift channel equipment; wire the receiver output contact to contact converter 3 (CC3). - 2 Three-terminal line application; wire one receiver to CC3 and the second receiver to CC4.
+- 1 Two-terminal PUTT scheme using frequency-shift channel equipment; wire the receiver output contact to contact converter 3 (CC3). - 2 Three-terminal line application; set NUMRCVR=2 and wire one receiver to CC3 and the second receiver to CC4.